galacticglum/composer/README.md

 **Prerequisites:**
 * A functioning conda installation (We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal installer for conda).

-**Note:** The ``environment.yml`` file defines all the Python requirements—these are packages thatt will automatically be installed.
+**Note:** The ``environment.yml`` file defines all the Python requirements—these are packages that will automatically be installed.
 This includes ``tensorflow-gpu`` which is what we recommend you use (as it will be tremendously faster than running on CPU); however, if you cannot run ``tensorflow-gpu``, remember to change to change this ``tensorflow``.
 Leave the version number the same.

 ### Automated Install
 We provide an automated installation script for Composer located in the ``scripts`` directory.
 If you are running on Mac OS X or Linux, this script is called ``install_composer.sh``.
 If you are on Windows, it is called ``install_composer.bat``.